Khalil Ibrahim (artist)

 Khalil Ibrahim (1934 – 15 May 2018) was a Malaysian artist.
 He is known for his drawing, watercolour, and acrylic.
-His styles ranges from realist to abstract.
+His style ranges from realist to abstract.

-Ibrahim's artistic career has spanned over 50 years.
+Ibrahim's artistic career spanned over 50 years.
 He has exhibited his work in Malaysia, Indonesia, Singapore, and Switzerland, and participated in group exhibitions in many other countries.

 Ibrahim earned a National Design Diploma, and later attended the Central Saint Martins College of Art and Design in London, England.
 He was Vice Chairman of Malaysian Watercolour Organisation from 2002 to 2003.